 Tractor-trailers and other trucks on I-64, I-81, and other Charlottesville roads can cause devastating injuries when they collide with smaller vehicles.
 The heavy weight and cumbersome operation of trucks make them a dangerous neighbor, particularly on the highway.

 Before a truck accident victim can recover compensation, the injured person must prove that another person’s wrongful actions caused the accident and led to the injuries.
 Most of the time, the misconduct involved is not deliberate.
 However, even if someone does not intend to cause an accident, if he or she fails to meet obligations and that failure causes harm, that person may be held liable for the result.

 Proof of failure to fulfill a duty and the resulting damage, often referred to as negligence, is accomplished through providing evidence.
-A Charlottesville truck accident attorney could investigate to locate evidence and craft sound arguments linking the evidence to the causation of the collision and the resulting harm.
+A Charlottesville truck accident attorney could investigate and locate evidence to craft sound arguments linking the causation of the collision and the resulting harm.

 Trucks are usually operated as commercial vehicles, and that means that many people bear responsibility for the safe operation of a truck.
 Accordingly, a truck accident on roads, such as Interstates 64 and 81, could be traced to the irresponsibility of many different individuals or companies.
 These negligent parties may include the truck driver, maintenance company, retailer, trucking company, or vehicle manufacturer.

 For instance, a truck crash could be caused by: